When Was Running Invented? A Brief History Of Running

 Running as Competition: From Rituals to Races

-At some point, running went from a necessity and symbolic act to something we did for fun and competition.
+Eventually, running became less about survival and more about sport and fun.
 The first evidence of competitive racing comes from the Tailteann Games in Ireland, between 600 and 1100 B.C.

 These games, held in honor of the goddess Tailtin, were some of the earliest organized athletic events.
 There were all kinds of competitions, but running races were a big deal.